-- No employee is expected to undertake a task until they have received appropriate training and have been authorized to perform that job. - > No employee will undertake a job or task which appears to be unsafe. - No employee will use chemicals without having reviewed the Safety Data Sheet (SDS) and having understood the toxic properties and exposure risks. - Every employee is required to report all unsafe acts or conditions encountered during work to their site supervisor or the safety compliance manager. - All injuries, illness, BBP exposures, and near misses, no matter how slight, must be immediately reported to the site supervisor and the Human Resources Department.
-The employee must complete the required forms in the appropriate timeframe. - Every employee is responsible for housekeeping duties at their work site.
-Good housekeeping is one of the most important factors in incident prevention. - Employees are encouraged to participate in the improvement and implementation of the agency illness and injury prevention program. - Every employee has stop work authority if they see anything that presents an imminent danger to staff, visitors, or children.
+- No employee is expected to undertake a task until they have received appropriate training and have been authorized to perform that job. - No employee will undertake a job or task which appears to be unsafe. - No employee will use chemicals without having reviewed the Safety Data Sheet (SDS) and having understood the toxic properties and exposure risks. - ➤ Every employee is required to report all unsafe acts or conditions encountered during work to their Site Manager or the Safety Resource Officer. - All injuries, BBP exposures, and near misses, no matter how slight, must be immediately reported to the Site Manager, followed by submitting an online incident report. - Every employee is responsible for housekeeping duties at their work site.
+Good housekeeping is one of the most important factors in incident prevention. - Employees are encouraged to participate in the improvement and implementation of the agency illness and injury prevention plan. - Every employee has "stop work" authority if they see anything that presents an imminent danger to staff, visitors, or children.

-All new employees are required to attend New Employee Orientation (NEO) which includes required safety and health training, and they must complete an initial center orientation with the site supervisor in order to be instructed in:
+All new employees are required to attend New Employee Orientation (NEO), which includes required safety and health training, and they must complete an initial center orientation with the site manager in order to be instructed in:

-- > General agency and center safety policies and procedures. - Safe work procedures and practices. - Safety and sanitation policies and procedures.
+- General agency and center safety policies and procedures. - > Safe work procedures and practices. - Safety and sanitation policies and procedures.

 In addition, other work related education is included in the training process.
 The safety training program for all new employees will consist of: